atomisthqtest/this-repository-exists/README.md

 # this-repository-exists

-Tests depend on this being here.
+Tests depend on this being here, and this branch being here.

 If you delete it, something somewhere will fail, but you won't know right away.